lionelclement/Elvex/README.md

 given a meaning and elements of speech.
 Rest assured that **Elvex** avoids any misunderstanding.

-Note that unlike other systems, the concepts that are expressed may not depend on prior lexical choices.

 Theoretical aspects
 -----------------

 **Elvex** is freely inspired by some syntactic formalisms such as:

 -Lexique-Grammaire (M. Gross 1960)

 -Functional Grammar (M. Kay 1979)

--Lexical-Functional Grammar (J. Bresnan and D. Kaplan 1982) -Systemic Functional Grammar (M. Halliday 1994).
+-Lexical-Functional Grammar (J. Bresnan and D. Kaplan 1982)

+-Systemic Functional Grammar (M. Halliday 1994).

-It's working with handwritten lexicons and grammars that are similar to the linguistic descriptions of the syntactic phenomenon but not with learning data.
+It's working with handwritten lexicons and grammars that are similar to the linguistic descriptions of the syntactic phenomenon.
 I don’t explain the algorithms here.
-It’s efficient and monotonic (each rule adds something and never removes the effect of another rule).
+It’s efficient and monotonic (each rule adds something and never removes the effect of other rules).

 Practically speaking: to build Text Generator with Elvex for an application (Chatbot, Letter-writer, etc)
 --------------------